Advance beyond the traditional teaching role and become a leader in your education community with our online master’s degree in education.

 Careers in Education

-Upon graduation from our online master’s in educational leadership program, you will be able to pursue a career as an education administrator in either the elementary, secondary or postsecondary school settings.
-Elementary and secondary school administrators earned a median wage of $94,390 per year as of May 2017, according to the Bureau of Labor Statistics.
-Administrators at the postsecondary level earned a median annual salary of $92,360.
+Upon graduation from our online master’s in education program, you will be able to pursue a career as a teacher leader in either the elementary, secondary or postsecondary school settings.
+Elementary and secondary school teacher leaders earned a median wage of $94,390 per year as of May 2017, according to the Bureau of Labor Statistics.
+Teacher leaders at the postsecondary level earned a median annual salary of $92,360.

 Why CU Online?